sandro/assembly_line/README.md

       end
     end

 Invoke takes a list of method names to call after assembly.
 If no arguments are provided, AssemblyLine will call a method named after the AssemblyLine itself, in this case `drinks` will be called.
+Note, these methods are called in a `before(:all)` block.

 Let definitions are lazily evaluated which means sometimes the expected data isn't available until it's too late.
 In the above example, if I didn't call `invoke` the drinks index page would be empty.